2.2 Role, Rights, and Psychosocial Care

 Key Takeaways

-• A Virginia CNA observes, assists, measures, records, and reports; the nurse assesses, diagnoses, changes the care plan, and handles clinical judgment.
+• A Virginia CNA observes, assists, measures, records, and reports; the licensed nurse assesses, diagnoses, changes the care plan, and exercises clinical judgment.

-• Resident rights questions usually test dignity, privacy, choice, confidentiality, freedom from abuse, and the right to refuse care.
+• Resident-rights items test dignity, privacy, choice, confidentiality, freedom from abuse and restraint, and the right to refuse care.

-• Suspected abuse, neglect, exploitation, or misappropriation must be reported immediately through the facility chain of command; CNAs do not investigate or wait for proof.
+• Suspected abuse, neglect, exploitation, or misappropriation is reported immediately through the chain of command; the CNA does not investigate or wait for proof.

-• Documentation must be factual, objective, timely, and limited to what the CNA observed, measured, did, and reported.
+• Documentation must be factual, objective, timely, and limited to what the CNA observed, measured, did, and reported — never charted before care.

-• Psychosocial care rewards calm communication, validation, redirection, respect for culture, and reporting depression, withdrawal, pain, fear, or behavior changes.
+• Psychosocial care rewards calm communication, validation, redirection, cultural respect, and reporting depression, withdrawal, pain, fear, or behavior changes.

 Know the CNA Lane

-The Virginia CNA role is direct resident care under nursing supervision.
-A CNA may assist with activities of daily living, take and record measurements, observe condition changes, follow the care plan, and report concerns.
-The CNA does not diagnose, assess independently, change the care plan, give routine medications, perform sterile procedures, or decide that a symptom is harmless.
+The Virginia CNA role is direct resident care under the supervision of a licensed nurse.
+A CNA may assist with activities of daily living (ADLs), take and record measurements, observe condition changes, follow the care plan, and report concerns.
+A CNA does not diagnose, assess independently, change the care plan, give medications (except very limited tasks if certified and delegated), perform sterile procedures, or decide on their own that a symptom is harmless.
+When a delegated task is unclear or feels unsafe, the safe answer is to stop and ask the nurse — never to guess or to refuse without reporting.

 Scope and Rights Checkpoints